 - Teaching employees how to work more productively (faster is not necessarily better if it leads to mistakes or unsatisfactory work that has to be redone).

-- Broadening the array of tasks that a service worker can perform (which may require revised labor agreements) so as to eliminate bottlenecks and wasteful downtime by allowing managers to deploy workers wherever they are most needed.
+- Broadening the array of tasks that a service worker can perform (which may require revised labour agreements) so as to eliminate bottlenecks and wasteful downtime by allowing managers to deploy workers wherever they are most needed.

 - Installing expert systems that allow paraprofessionals to take on work previously performed by more experienced individuals earning higher salaries.

-2. Systems Approach to Improving Productivity Service: The systems approach to service marketing is the principal way by which technology, engineering, and management science are being implemented into service industries in order to raise productivity, lower risk, increase output and increase customer satisfaction.
+The systems approach to service marketing is the principal way by which technology, engineering, and management science are being implemented into service industries in order to raise productivity, lower risk, increase output and increase customer satisfaction.

-McDonald’s fast service restaurant is a classic example of the systems approach which produces technocratic hamburgers and utilizes automation.
+McDonald’s fast-service restaurant is a classic example of the systems approach which produces technocratic hamburgers and utilizes automation.

-In short, McDonald’s is an example of a basic service organization that, through better engineering and systems design, produces and markets a high-quality set of products at a low price and with marvelous efficiency and productivity.
+In short, McDonald’s is an example of a basic service organization that, through better engineering and systems design, produces and markets a high-quality set of products at a low price and with marvellous efficiency and productivity.

-3. Customer-Driven Approaches to Improve Productivity: If customers are deeply involved in the service production process (typically, people-processing services), operations managers should be examining how customers’ inputs can be made more productive.
+If customers are deeply involved in the service production process (typically, people-processing services), operations managers should be examining how customers’ inputs can be made more productive.

 Three such strategies are changing the timing of customer demand, involving customers more actively in the production process, and asking customers to use third parties.

-i) Changing the Timing of Customer Demand: Customers often complain that the services they use are crowded and congested, reflecting time-of-day, seasonal, or other cyclical peaks in demand.
+Customers often complain that the services they use are crowded and congested, reflecting time-of-day, seasonal, or other cyclical peaks in demand.

 During the off-peak periods in those same cycles, managers often worry that there are too few customers and that their facilities and staff are not fully productive.